fibroblast growth factor receptor 3

 The FGFR3 gene provides instructions for making a protein called fibroblast growth factor receptor 3.
 This protein is part of a family of four fibroblast growth factor receptors that share similar structures and functions.
-These proteins play a role in several important cellular processes, including regulation of cell growth and division, determination of cell type, formation of blood vessels, wound healing, and embryo development.
+These proteins play a role in several important cellular processes, including regulation of cell growth and division (proliferation), determination of cell type, formation of blood vessels (angiogenesis), wound healing, and embryo development.

 Two mutations in the FGFR3 gene cause more than 99 percent of cases of achondroplasia, which is a form of short-limbed dwarfism.
 Both mutations lead to the same change in the FGFR3 protein.
 Specifically, the protein building block (amino acid) glycine is replaced with the amino acid arginine at protein position 380 (written as Gly380Arg or G380R).
 Researchers believe that this genetic change causes the receptor to be overly active, which leads to the disturbances in bone growth that occur in this disorder.

-At least 20 mutations in the FGFR3 gene have been identified in people with hypochondroplasia, another form of short-limbed dwarfism that is milder than achondroplasia.
+More than 25 mutations in the FGFR3 gene have been identified in people with hypochondroplasia, another form of short-limbed dwarfism that is milder than achondroplasia.
 Many cases are caused by one of two specific FGFR3 gene mutations, both of which lead to the same change in the FGFR3 protein.
 Specifically, the amino acid asparagine is replaced with the amino acid lysine at protein position 540 (written as Asn540Lys or N540K).
 Other FGFR3 gene mutations probably cause a small number of cases of hypochondroplasia.
-Although the effects of these mutations have not been explained, they probably cause the receptor to be mildly overactivated, which leads to the disturbances in bone growth that occur in this disorder.
+Although the effects of these hypochondroplasia-associated mutations have not been explained, they probably cause the receptor to be mildly overactive, which leads to the disturbances in bone growth that occur in this disorder.

 A single mutation in the FGFR3 gene has been shown to cause Muenke syndrome, which is a condition that causes craniosynostosis, leading to a misshapen head and distinctive facial features.
-The mutation that causes this condition substitutes the amino acid arginine for the amino acid proline at position 250 in the FGFR3 protein (written as Pro250Arg or P250R).
+Additional signs and symptoms can include hearing loss, subtle hand and foot abnormalities, and developmental delay.
+The mutation that causes Muenke syndrome substitutes the amino acid arginine for the amino acid proline at position 250 in the FGFR3 protein (written as Pro250Arg or P250R).
 This mutation results in the production of a receptor that is overly active, which allows the bones of the skull to fuse sooner than normal.

 The Pro250Arg mutation has also been identified in some people with apparently isolated coronal craniosynostosis.
 This condition is characterized by a premature fusion of the growth line that runs across the top of the head from ear to ear (the coronal suture).
-People with isolated coronal craniosynostosis do not have the other features of Muenke syndrome, such as hearing loss, hand and foot abnormalities, or developmental delay.
+People with isolated coronal craniosynostosis do not have the other features that are sometimes associated with Muenke syndrome (such as hand and foot abnormalities).

 One mutation in the FGFR3 gene has been identified in people with SADDAN (severe achondroplasia with developmental delay and acanthosis nigricans).
 SADDAN is characterized by short-limb dwarfism (achondroplasia); profound developmental delay; and thick, dark, velvety skin.
 The genetic change that causes this condition substitutes the amino acid methionine for the amino acid lysine at position 650 of the FGFR3 protein (written as Lys650Met or K650M).
 Researchers believe that this mutation strongly overactivates the FGFR3 protein, which leads to severe problems with bone growth.
 It remains uncertain how the mutation causes developmental delay or acanthosis nigricans.